You’ve may have heard about it Grant Management.

 Closeout Grant

-This next part lays out how the Federal award is closed out.
+This next part lays out how the federal award is closed out.

 Here are a few examples: